Philadelphia Society of St. Vincent de Paul emergency assistance programs.

 The agency urges any families or individuals in need to call to apply for assistance or to get referrals.
 As part of this process, workers from St. Vincent de Paul or members of a local church visit clients at their homes to assess the situation and determine what form of financial aid or basic support would be most helpful.
 The application process is extensive and thorough.

 At times, they work with other organizations.
 For example, St. Vincent de Paul, the Salvation Army and Catholic Charities of Philadelphia, another philanthropic organization, often collaborate to make the best use of the limited resources that are available.
 This helps reduce overlap and addresses other needs.
+More on emergency rent help in Philadelphia.

 If they are unable to meet the needs of lower income families, the organization refers them to community, state of Pennsylvania and/or federal government agencies that may be able to help.
 They also partner with numerous religious organizations, churches and agencies in Philadelphia County that provide counseling and ongoing supportive services.